alecgn/SimpleBlockchain/README.md

 # SimpleBlockchain

-A very simple example of concepts of how blockchain works.
+A very simple example of concepts of how blockchain works using toy code.